NASCAR Cup Championship Odds

 An injury forced Elliott to miss six races on the season.
 And yet, Elliott barely missed the postseason.

-In his 19 races on the year, Elliott finished in the top five seven times and in the top 10 another three times.
+In his 19 races that year, Elliott finished in the top five seven times and in the top 10 another three times.
 Had Elliott competed in those six races he missed, there's a really good argument to say he would have made the playoffs.

 Last 10 NASCAR Cup Champions